tinymce/tinymce-docs/tinydrive/getting-started/configuration.md

 ### `tinydrive_dropbox_app_key`

-This setting enables you specify the Dropbox app key for integrating dropbox into Tiny Drive.
-You can read more about how you obtain this key in the [Dropbox integration guide]({{site.baseurl}}/tinydrive/integrations/dropbox-integration/).
+This setting enables specifying the Dropbox API key for integrating dropbox into Tiny Drive.
+For more information on how you obtain this key, refer to the [Dropbox integration guide]({{site.baseurl}}/tinydrive/integrations/dropbox-integration/).

 **Type:** `string`